SRIJITH01/Automated-IITH-nss-and-aims/README.md

 # Introduction
-We have worked on some websites using selenium to automate logins and data collections.
+We have worked on some websites using selenium to automate logins and data collections.<br>
 Websites: <br>
  (1) NSS IITH [Website](https://nss.iith.ac.in/hours_portal/)<br>
  (2) Aims IITH [Website](https://aims.iith.ac.in/aims/)<br>